sassoftware/sas-container-recipes/addons/access-teradata/README.md

 SAS/ACCESS to Teradata orderable.

 # Requirements
-___FIXME (is this how everyone gets their teradata client libs?)___ In order to build the Teradata layer, the Dockerfile is expecting to find a _teradata.tgz_ file in the current directory.
+In order to build the Teradata layer, the Dockerfile is expecting to find a _teradata.tgz_ file in the current directory.
 The _teradata.tgz_ is expected to have the following basic content structure:

 ```
 |____TeradataToolsAndUtilitiesBase